• Skip to main content

 The commonality of this problem is debated, but it’s common enough that everyone recommends you fix it.
 Fortunately, preventing this problem is as simple as installing a tab over the dowel pin that will hold it in place and prevent it from falling off.

-2. Cummins Heater Grid Failure
+2. Heater Grid Failure

-Cummins engines however use a heater grid instead of glow plugs.
+Cummins engines use a heater grid instead of glow plugs.
 The heater grid sits within the intake manifold.
 Air coming through the intake passes over the heater grid, where it is then delivered to each cylinder.

 Over time, the heater grid is known to either outright fail or become clogged and dirty to the point that it no longer effectively heats the air.
 The heater grid only kicks on when the temperatures are below 59 degrees, so symptoms are likely only to occur in cold weather.

-Cummins Heater Grid Failure Symptoms
+Heater Grid Failure Symptoms

 • Hard start or no start in the cold